joe7575/vm16/doc/vm16_api.md

 res = vm16.is_ascii(s)
 ```

-The function checks whether the specified string is a real ASCII string (all values between 32 and 127) and returns true in this case; otherwise, it returns false.
+The function checks whether the specified string is a real ASCII string (all values between 32 and 127 or '\n') and returns true in this case; otherwise, it returns false.

 ## peek